Digital Cities Challenge (DCC)

 - Development of models for governance, monitoring and evaluation of the Strategy.

 In Sofia over 100 local stakeholders were involved by taking part in interviews and workshops.
 Sofia Investment Agency took part in 5 academy seminars together with the other cities participating in the project.

-Sofia’s Strategy for Digital Transformation
+Sofia’s Digital Transformation Strategy

-Sofia Investment Agency, together with the expert-consultants, the local stakeholders and the consultants managing the programme, created the Strategy for Digital Transformation for Sofia.
+Sofia Investment Agency, together with the expert-consultants, the local stakeholders and the consultants managing the programme, created the Digital Transformation Strategy for Sofia.
 The Strategy is based on the main finding of the initial digital maturity assessment of Sofia: the local ICT sector is very advanced but the companies in it are export-oriented.

 Therefore, the mission of the Strategy is to encourage the local institutions and industries to become clients of the local ICT companies.
 The mission is to define an action plan and actions that strengthen the business ecosystem of the ICT sector located in Sofia, in order to:

 - Develop and offer solutions supporting the digital transformation of the city;

 - Identify or create markets for digital services, at local, national or global levels, and facilitate the access to these markets;

 - Support the system of innovation enabling the development and absorption of new digital services and smart solutions.